Mean uniformly stable function and its application to almost sure stability analysis of randomly switched time-varying systems: Main Results

 \section{Main Results}

-In this section, we will present novel mean uniformly functions for iMLFs to establish sufficient conditions for almost sure GUAS and GES.
-As we delve into this section, it will show that mean uniformly functions hold their significance in stability analysis of randomly switching time-varying systems.
+In this section, we will present a novel approach called mean uniformly functions (MUSFs) condition for iMLFs to establish sufficient conditions for almost sure GUAS and GES.
+An illustrative example will be proposed to demonstrate the reasonableness of MUSFs and its effectiveness in the stability analysis of randomly switching time-varying systems.